 - When the chickpeas are done baking at 400F, whisk the chickpea liquid with a fork in a large bowl until it becomes foamy.
 Add chickpeas and toss to coat with the whipped chickpea liquid, then drain off the excess liquid in a colander.

-- Stir together wasabi powder, salt and cornstarch in a small bowl.
+- Stir together wasabi powder, salt, sugar, and cornstarch in a small bowl.

 - Transfer the chickpeas back to the large bowl, and toss to coat with the wasabi mixture.

 - Spread chickpeas on baking sheet in a single layer, and bake for 20 more minutes.

 Can this be something made/converted to use a dehydrator?